 echo $SSH_AUTH_SOCK # SSH agent socket

-echo $SSH_PRIVATE_KEY # Sometimes used in CI/CD4.
+echo $GIT_SSH_COMMAND # Per-shell Git SSH override4.
 Check CI/CD or deployment configurations if this is in a pipeline context (GitHub Actions, GitLab CI, etc.)

 Update all references to point to the new location of your keys.

-SSH Agent Forwarding: If connecting through a bastion host or jump server, use SSH Agent forwarding (-A flag or ForwardAgent yes in config).
-This allows the destination server to use your local keys without copying them.
+SSH Agent Forwarding: If connecting through a bastion host or jump server, you can use SSH Agent forwarding (-A flag or ForwardAgent yes).
+Be aware that agent forwarding lets the intermediate host use your agent socket, so a compromised host can hijack it—prefer ProxyJump (ssh -J bastion destination) which never exposes your agent to the bastion.

 SELinux/AppArmor Issues: On servers with mandatory access control (CentOS/RHEL with SELinux, or Ubuntu with AppArmor), SSH might not be able to read authorized_keys or other files.
 Check with sudo dmesg | grep apparmor or sudo audit2why if SSH hangs or fails unexpectedly.

-Windows/WSL Considerations: On Windows Subsystem for Linux, SSH keys should be stored in the WSL filesystem (not Windows), and should have 600 permissions.
-Using Windows-native keys often causes "no such identity" errors.
+Windows/WSL Considerations: On Windows Subsystem for Linux, SSH keys should be stored in the WSL filesystem (not the mounted Windows drive) and should have 600 permissions.
+Keys on the Windows mount often lose their permissions and cause "no such identity" errors.

 Debugging with Verbose Output: Use ssh -vvv (triple verbose) to see exactly which identity files SSH tries and which one it finds.
 This is invaluable for troubleshooting path issues: